rmatcha-ml-labs/DataAnalysis-with-Pandas/README.md

        For the Measured or numarical columns we will use 'Mean'  or 'Median'

-       When we have an outlier in the data then 'Median' and if there is no outlier then Mean
+       When we have an outlier in the data then 'Median' and if there is no outlier then 'Mean'

+       There are multiple ways to identify the outliers ( Which i will cover it as a separate topic )

-    2) Encoding the Categorical Variables etc
+    2) Encoding the Categorical Variables

+       In General Categorical variables are Objet datatype ( String's) data , Whcih occupy more space in the memory while reading a huge dataset into a dataframe  ,By encoding the Categorical variables to int will reduce the size of the datrame and wihch will              improve performance of the ML Model calculations on the data.
+So this step is very important and a thumb rule to encode the data        before we go with any model build.

 4. Exploratory Data Analyis (EDA) using Panadas